MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/hot-desking-teams-displays.md

 > [!Important]
 >
-> Teams Displays do **not** support HotDeskingIdleTimeOutinMinutes in IP Phone Policies.
+> Teams Displays do **not** support 'HotDeskingIdleTimeOutinMinutes' in IP Phone Policies.

 ## Step 4 - Sign in